Louisville, Kentucky: Economy

 Louisville today is home to dozens of companies and organizations across several industrial classifications.
 However, the underpinning of the city's economy since its earliest days has been the shipping and cargo industries.
 Its strategic location at the Falls of the Ohio, as well as its unique position in the central United States (within one day's road travel to 60 percent of the cities in the continental U.S.) make it a practical location for the transfer of cargo along its route to other destinations.
 The Louisville and Portland Canal and the Louisville and Nashville Railroad were important links in water and rail transportation.

 Louisville's importance to the shipping industry continues today with the presence of the Worldport global air-freight hub for UPS at Louisville International Airport.
 Louisville's location at the crossroads of three major interstate highways (I-64, I-65, and I-71) also contributes to its modern-day strategic importance to the shipping and cargo industry.
 In addition, the Port of Louisville continues Louisville's river shipping presence at Jefferson Riverport International.
 As of 2003, Louisville ranks as the seventh-largest inland port in the United States.

 Louisville is a significant center of manufacturing, with two major Ford Motor Company plants, and the headquarters and major home appliance factory of GE Appliances (a subsidiary of Haier).
 The city is also a major center of the American whiskey industry, with about one-third of all bourbon whiskey coming from Louisville.
 Brown-Forman, one of the major makers of American whiskey, is headquartered in Louisville and operates a distillery in the Louisville suburb of Shively.
 The current primary distillery site operated by Heaven Hill, called the Bernheim distillery, is also located in Louisville near Brown-Forman's distillery.
 Other distilleries and related businesses can also be found in neighboring cities in Kentucky, such as Bardstown, Clermont, Lawrenceburg, and Loretto.
 Similar to the Kentucky Bourbon Trail that links these central Kentucky locations, Louisville offers tourists its own "Urban Bourbon Trail", where people can stop at nearly 20 "area bars and restaurants, all offering at least 50 labels of America's only native spirit".

-Not typically known for high tech outside of the previously identified industries, Code Louisville, the city's public–private partnership for teaching people entry level software development skills, received recognition in 2015 from then-President Barack Obama.
+While the city is not typically known for high tech outside of the previously identified industries, Code Louisville, its public–private partnership for teaching people entry level software development skills, received recognition in 2015 from then-President Barack Obama.

+Omega Mirror Products, which at the height of the disco era in the 1970s manufactured 90% of all mirror balls in the US, is based in Louisville.

-Louisville prides itself in its large assortment of small, independent businesses and restaurants, some of which have become known for their ingenuity and creativity.
-Several major motion pictures have also been filmed in or near Louisville, including The Insider, Goldfinger, Stripes, Lawn Dogs, Elizabethtown, and Secretariat.
+Several major motion pictures have been filmed in or near Louisville, including The Insider, Goldfinger, Stripes, Lawn Dogs, Elizabethtown, and Secretariat.

-Culture
+Top employers

+As of the city's 2023 Annual Comprehensive Financial Report, Louisville's top employers are: